Mirantis named a Challenger in 2024 Gartner® Magic Quadrant™ for Container Management | Learn More

 What are your criteria for virtualization solutions?

 You’ve invested a big chunk of your IT budget in VMware products and services for years.
-After some of Broadcom’s acquisitions, customers experienced negative changes in pricing, contracts, support quality, and product innovation.
+Is your organization willing to stay with VMware despite negative changes in pricing and licensing?
+After some of Broadcom’s acquisitions, customers also experienced negative changes in support quality and product innovation.
 Think about your core business objectives and the benefits you, your tenants and end customers get from VMware.
 What are your critical success factors and KPIs?
 Also look at your company roadmap.
 What benefits will you need in the future as you scale your infrastructure, and tenants and use cases evolve?

 What are your minimum criteria for retaining VMware as a vendor?
 Quantitative criteria might include availability rates, delivery lead time, mean time to recovery, deployment frequency, change failure rate, or maximum price per node.
 You might also have qualitative criteria such as fair sales tactics, hardware/ software compatibility, or specific types of contracts.
 Similarly, what are deal breakers that would compel you to move to another vendor?
 What are your current pain points and operational issues?